Virginia battle highlights U.S. Congress primary elections in 5 states

 In South Carolina, voters were selecting Democratic and Republican nominees for the governorship.

-Reporting by John Whitesides; editing by Kevin Drawbaugh and Jonathan Oatis
+Reporting by John Whitesides; Additional reporting by Doina Chiacu; Editing by Kevin Drawbaugh and Jonathan Oatis